Washington debt row hits European stocks with U.S. tilt

 BAE sells military hardware and other products and services to the U.S. government, accounting for 40 percent of its revenues last year, according to Credit Suisse.

 It has warned that the shutdown will have a significant and immediate impact on government contracts that depend on short-term funding.
-In the past week, BAE shares have dropped 3.3 percent, against a 0.9 percent fall on the FTSE 100.
+In the past week, BAE shares have dropped 3.3 percent, against a 0.9 percent fall on the FTSE 100 .FTSE.

 “Companies that sell to the U.S. government are going to be more directly affected, but even companies that sell to the U.S. generally,” Dan McCormack, a strategist at Macquarie, said.